shendude/playlist-preserver/README.md

 #getting started

-required:

--a soundcloud api client ID

--a text editor

-highly recommended:

--a soundcloud account

-IMPORTANT: replace the 'YOURIDHERE' in line 2 of myScript.js with your soundcloud api clientID

 1)Enter your soundcloud username into the textbox and click SEARCH.

-2)Click on the desired username from the search results, this will bring up their playlists and an option for previous users to

-update their playlist text file.
+FIND yourself!

-3)Click on a playlist to bring up the playlist in text form.
-Save this file to your computer.
+2)Click on a playlist to bring up the playlist in text form.
+SAVE this text to your computer!

-4)As songs are added to your playlist or removed, resubmit your text file via the update option from step 2.
+3)As your playlist changes over time,   UPDATE and SUBMIT PLAYLIST via the update option from step 2.

-5)This will bring up a updated of your playlist, color coded according to changes made.
+4)VIEW your playlist,  color coded for your convenience.

-KEY:

-Bold = recent changes
+BOLD = recent changes

-Crossed out = removed from playlist
+CROSSED = removed from playlist

-Blue color = changes made by user
+BLUE = changes made by user

-Orange color = changes (removals expecially) made by soundcloud
+ORANGE = changes (removals expecially) made by soundcloud

-6)To save this update, press the Click Here to Save button.
-The updated playlist will be shown in text form.
-Save this file to your computer.
+5)Finally, SAVE your playlist again.
+Click the 'click here to save' button.
+Dont forget to save this to your computer!

 #closing notes
 to see an example of this app in action, feel free to look at my own playlist: